(Whatever the trade, we’ll help you protect it.)

 - Personal vehicles used on the job

-An independent agent who specializes in business insurance can meet all of your commercial coverage needs out of one office.
-These agents work with multiple insurance companies and can assemble the complete portfolio of coverage you need to protect your work force, your equipment and your financial bottom line.
+An independent insurance agent who specializes in business insurance can meet all of your commercial coverage needs out of one office.